 If you discover BPI/CBI in a public document that you have submitted, you must notify the Secretary immediately.
 If the BPI/CBI is your client's information, it may, depending on the circumstances, be retained in the public record.
-If the BPI/CBI is information received under the APO, you must remove it from the public version and resubmit it.
-The Commission will initiate an APO Breach investigation.
+If the BPI/CBI is information received under the APO, it should be removed from the public version and be resubmitted.
+An APO Breach investigation will be initiated.

-If one party seeks judicial or NAFTA or USMCA Panel review of a Commission AD/CVD determination, and the party I represent does not intervene immediately in the litigation, may I maintain my files in case my client wishes to intervene at a later date?
+If one party seeks judicial or NAFTA Panel review of a Commission AD/CVD determination, and the party I represent does not intervene immediately in the litigation, may I maintain my files in case my client wishes to intervene at a later date?

 Yes, you may retain the BPI disclosed under APO, but only for 150 days after the end of the investigation.
-If your client does not intervene and obtain access to such information pursuant to CIT Rule 73.2 and CIT Administrative Order No. 02-01 or pursuant to a NAFTA or USMCA Protective Order, within that time, you must promptly return or destroy the BPI by the end of the 150 days.
+If your client does not intervene and obtain access to such information pursuant to U.S. Court of International Trade (CIT) Rule 73.2 and CIT Administrative Order No. 02-01 or pursuant to a NAFTA Protective order, within that time, you must promptly return or destroy the BPI by the end of the 150 days.

-Authorized applicants should provide the Secretary with notice of their participation in such judicial or panel review proceedings.
-During the conduct of the proceeding, the authorized applicant must notify the Secretary of any changes that affect the representations made in the application (e.g., change in personnel assigned to the investigation).
+Authorized applicants should provide the Secretary with notice of their participation in such review proceedings.
+During the conduct of the proceeding the authorized applicant must notify the Secretary of any changes that affect the representations made in the application (e.g., change in personnel assigned to the investigation).

-If a complaint is filed with the U.S. Court of International Trade after the end of an AD/CVD investigation, and a party wishes to retain new counsel, how would the new counsel obtain access to BPI?
+If a complaint is filed with the U.S. Court of International Trade after the end of an AD/CVD investigation and a party wishes to retain new counsel, how would the new counsel obtain access to BPI?